-David received his Bachelor of Architectural Engineering degree from Oklahoma State University and is a licensed Professional Engineer in Oklahoma.
+David received his Bachelor of Architectural Engineering degree from Oklahoma State University and is a licensed Structural Engineer in Oklahoma.
 David’s project experience includes retail…View Profile

 I’m sure you’ve all heard that the greenest building is the one that’s already built.
 The sentiment suggests that preserving a structure involves less energy than constructing a new one.
 By reusing and recycling components, we lessen the emissions involved in the extraction, transportation and manufacturing of new building components.
 But what about historic windows?
 Wouldn’t a new window be better than something old, leaky, and drafty?
 I endeavor to convince you that not only is window restoration the architecturally appropriate thing to do, but, contrary to popular advertising, is also the most environmentally responsible.

 All too often people buy houses built in the early 20th century, complete with their original wood windows, but decide to replace them with vinyl or aluminum windows.
 I feel this is one of the greatest tragedies happening to our historic properties.
 Not only is it unnecessary, but removing those charming windows degrades the architectural significance of our buildings and homes.
 Replacing siding may not erode the character of the home, but windows serve as a defining piece of our homes’ exterior.
 Windows allow us to differentiate between architectural styles, but accurate proportions and profiles are commonly lost, or severely muted, in replacement windows, including those that purport to be historically appropriate.